 Since the labor and Communist movements of the 20th century, May Day has become more and more a celebration known as International Workers Day or Labour Day.
 In Russia, during the Cold War, May Day celebrations included a huge parade in Red Square showing off their military might.
 Even the nature-based Bealtaine celebration in Ireland became a day of protest, often violent.
 And… that brings me to our Santa Cruz May Day riot.

 Our little beach/college town had its own small gathering for workers’ rights and fair labor practices.
-However, a young militant group used the gathering as a rallying Louis-and-Rock-72point for their “fight against the money-hungry, greedy businessmen”… etc., and began marching down our main street.
+However, a young militant group used the gathering as a rallying point for their “fight against the money-hungry, greedy businessmen”… etc., and began marching down our main street.
 A few began painting graffiti slogans on walls, then threw and broke bottles of paint on walls and windows, then threw rocks through the windows.
 A few more joined in, and when it was over, 15-20 buildings were damaged.
 Most businesses hit were local-family-owned stores, a couple that can barely afford to stay open.
 Some of the windows broken were in the new and vacant Rittenhouse Building where the Santa Cruz Woodworkers (of which I’m a member) had our exhibits in the windows.
 Several of our wood pieces were damaged.
 The picture is of the Rittenhouse building’s owner gazing at the rock that came through one of the windows and hit some of our art work.

 Oh… enough of the downer news.